siom79/japicmp/README.md

         -n <pathToNewVersionJar>, --new <pathToNewVersionJar>
             Provides the path to the new version of the jar.

+        --new-classpath <newClassPath>
+            The classpath for the new version.

         -o <pathToOldVersionJar>, --old <pathToOldVersionJar>
             Provides the path to the old version of the jar.

+        --old-classpath <oldClassPath>
+            The classpath for the old version.

         -s, --semantic-versioning
             Tells you which part of the version to increment.